-Molly’s trial practice focuses on catastrophic personal injury, wrongful death, municipal liability, and products liability.
-She has successfully helped litigate and settle a wide range of cases for the firm.
+Molly McKibben’s trial practice focuses on catastrophic personal injury, wrongful death, municipal liability, and products liability.
+She has successfully helped litigate and settle a wide range of cases for the firm, including helping obtain a $7,450,000 settlement with the City of Los Angeles on behalf of a father and two young children after their mother was run over and killed by a bus while walking in a crosswalk; working up a case to obtain a $3,750,000 settlement on behalf of a grandmother who was driving her young grandson when she sustained a serious traumatic brain injury when she was struck by a driver who ran a red light; and obtaining a $2,000,000 settlement on behalf of a mother of a daughter and the three sons of a woman killed while driving on a dangerous portion of Interstate 5.
 Molly was chosen as CAOC’s Consumer Attorney of the Year in 2016 alongside her colleagues Bruce Broillet, Scott Carr, and Tobin Lanzetta, for her involvement in obtaining a $55 million verdict in the Erin Andrews v.
-Marriott case in Nashville, Tennessee.
+Marriottcase in Nashville, Tennessee.

 Molly attended the University of Southern California, where she earned Bachelors of Arts in Print Journalism and in Italian.
 She then attended Pepperdine University School of Law where she earned her J.D. and a Certificate in Dispute Resolution.
 During law school, she interned at an international dispute resolution organization in London, served as an editor on the Pepperdine Law Review, and worked as a law clerk at the Union Rescue Mission Legal Aid Clinic.
 She also worked as an extern for the late Honorable Arthur Alarcón, Senior Judge for the Ninth Circuit Court of Appeals, working on a variety of cases ranging from contract interpretation to foreign sovereign immunity.